 To keep existing data safe on your iPhone, it is highly recommended to recover deleted photos from iPhone with FoneGeek iPhone Data Recovery, an application to access and view deleted and existing photos and other data on the device and save them to your computer.
 With the program, you can restore deleted photos without reset your iPhone to factory settings.

 Step 3: After the process, the data files that you select will be display in category and in details.
-You can preview them to find out the lost photos, then tap on "Recover" to save them on your computer.
+You can preview them to find out the lost photos, then tap on "Recover to PC" to save them on your computer.

 If you are not in the situation as above and contacted Apple support for help, they will ask whether you have synced your iPhone with iTunes or iCloud once in a while.
 Actually, there is a great opportunity to restore with iTunes/iCloud backup.
 Some users also complain that they don't manually back up their device with iTunes/iCloud, don't worry, iCloud will automatically back up when this iPhone is plugged in, locked, and connected to Wifi.

 This way is simple but not convenient, the current content and settings on your iPhone will be erased, and you cannot selectively recover a specific data from iTunes/iCloud backup.
 So you can keep reading to learn a better way to recover from iCloud backup.

 This method is totally different from the official way to restore from iCloud backup.
 You can preview the backup data in advance before restoring and do not need to reset your device to factory settings.